Letter of Intent

 A letter of intent is an initial sketch of your project idea to help program staff understand if it is aligned with the goals of Rackham’s Public Scholarship Grants.
-Your audience is the program in public scholarship faculty and staff, who are experts in publicly engaged scholarly practice, but not likely to be experts in your specific field, so you should clearly and briefly explain any technical terms or methods.
+Your audience is the program in public scholarship faculty and staff, who are experts in publicly engaged scholarly practice, but not likely to be experts in your specific field.
+You should clearly and briefly explain any technical terms or methods.

 Description of Your Project Idea

 Describe your idea for a mutually-beneficial public scholarship project.
 You should include how the project will advance your scholarly (broadly-defined) goals and interests, and the extent to which it intersects with or is distinct from your area of research (i.e., your dissertation or master’s thesis).